Welcome events

 Please note that international students cannot work on or off campus in Canada until they start their academic program.

 Many students also align their arrival to when their accommodation arrangements start, or when they can move into the Campus Residence, so they do not incur extra living expenses with an early arrival.
-Hence, it's a personal decision depending on the available resources for each student
+Hence, it's a personal decision depending on the available resources for each student.

 Apply for your required immigration documents as early as possible so that you can start your studies here as planned.
-Please read the immigration section in the International Student Guide as well as the study in Canada section on the Immigration, Refugees and Citizenship Canada website for more information about study permits and entry requirements.
+Please read the immigration section in the International Student Guide as well as the study permit section on the Immigration, Refugees and Citizenship Canada website for more information about study permits and entry requirements.

 You should find permanent housing before travelling to Canada.